Nithin977/MAD201-ASSIGNMENT03-NithinAmin/README.md

 - BottomNavigationBar: Home / Favorites / Profile

 ## Run
-1. Open the folder in Android Studio or VS Code.
+1. Open the folder in Android Studio or VS Codes.
 2. Run `flutter pub get`.
 3. Start an emulator or connect a device.
 4. Press **Run**.